jswilson/range-tagger/README.md

 You can learn more about the motivation and design of range-tagger [here](https://www.jswilson.co/posts/release-of-range-tagger/).

 ## Use case
-When developing machine learning models, having properly labelled data for tranining is very important.
+When developing machine learning models, having properly labeled data for tranining is very important.
 Let's suppose you want to build a machine learning model to automatically classify parts of a television broadcast into two classes: "commercial" or "part of the real show."
 Your first step is going to be collecting a large amount of video data, but then you will need to manually label a portion of it for model training purposes.  range-tagger would let you quickly and accurately label segments of your videos as "commercials" or "show."
 You would produce a CSV that looks something like this:

 | Start Frame | End Frame | Label |
 | ----- | ----------- |----------- |